Passwords

 How do I use it?

-• Enter a password for any online account and tap the check button.
+• Enter a password and tap the check button.

-• Check your results (they will show below the search box).
+• Check your results (below the search box).

-• The aim is to have all three assessment fields come up green.
+• The aim is to have all three assessment result boxes display as green.

 • If you see a red box, it's time to level up your password game!
-Read the feedback in the results box and take immediate action to improve your password strength using the password tips.
+Read the guidance and take immediate action to improve your password strength using the password tips.

 Password tips